Quick summary

 It is common practice that the rent is not paid in money but in kind.
 If you have a lease on a piece of forest land, you can pay in wood or, in the case of a field, in what you grow on it.
 If it is a variable yield item, it is usual to adjust the price of the lease according to the total production.
 So, for example, if it is a very dry year and there are fewer potatoes than in previous years, the rent should also be reduced to match the size of the crop.

-Hint: We have a whole article on what a lease is and how it differs from a lease.
-You will find out in it which cases it is suitable to conclude a so-called lease and what the possible risks are.
+We have a whole article on what a lease is and how it differs from a lease.
+You will find out in it which cases are suitable for concluding a so-called lease and what the possible risks are.

 Termination of the lease agreement